kestral246/hangglider/README.md

     - Issue: it wouldn't reset if land in water, use fly, and launch from air, before I added test for water,
         - Not sure if there are other such cases.

+- Did another round of parameter tuning.
-- Temporarily add hud debug display to show descent velocity, gravity override, and airbreak flag.
+    - Commented out hud debug display code with prefix "--debug:".

-    - Still in process of tuning all the parameters.
+- For Minetest 5.x the glider's set_attach point needs to be offset by 1 node.
+    - Provided alternate commented out version of this line that has the correct offset.

+- Discovered that sprint mod interferes with this mod's speed settings.
+    - It's likely that other mods that affect player_physics will have this same problem.
+    - May need to consider adding player_monoid support to this mod.